… treat expression lines for a fresher, younger look!

-Anti-Wrinkle Injections have the ability to either improve or eliminate those facial lines that are the result of repeated creasing of the skin by the underlying facial expression muscles.
+Depending on how deep they were to start with, Anti-Wrinkle Injections will either improve or fully correct those facial lines caused by the repetitive creasing of the skin by the underlying facial expression muscles.

 The product’s safety and effectiveness in neurological and eye disorders featuring muscle spasm has been clearly established since it was first used in humans in 1977.